raviumadi/biosonix/_posts/2023-09-21-Rapid-Idly.md

 ## Make the Batter
 - Get the idly cooker running hot as you make the batter
-- Mix the semolina with the yoghurt
+- Mix the semolina with the yoghurt 1:1 ratio in volume.
+For example, 1 cup each
 - Add a little bit of water if the mix is too thick.
 Mix thoroughly
 - Keep for five minutes
 - Mix a pinch of salt and about 0.5g of baking powder/soda with a few drops of water and add to the mixture